PerfectlySoft/PerfectDocs/guide/HTTPServer.md

 ### routes:

 This **optional** element should have a value that is an array of [String:Any] dictionaries.
-Each element of the array indicates a URI route which maps an incoming HTTP request to a handler.
+Each element of the array indicates a URI route or group of URI toues which map an incoming HTTP request to a handler.
 See [Routing](routing.md) for specifics on Perfect's URI routing system.

+Each [String:Any] dictionary in the "routes" array must be either a simple route with a handler or a group of routes.

+If the dictionary has a "uri" and a "handler" key, then it is assumed to be a simple route.
+A group of yours must have at least a "children" key.
-Each route consists of zero or more HTTP methods, a URI and the name of a function which returns a `RequestHandler`.

-The key names are: "method" or "methods", "uri" and "handler".
-The value for each of these should be a string, except in the case of "methods" which should be an array of strings.
+A simple route consists of zero or more HTTP methods, a URI and the name of a `RequestHandler` function or a function which returns a `RequestHandler`.
+The key names are: "method" or "methods", "uri", and "handler".
+The value for the "methods" key should be an array of strings.
 If no method values are provided then any HTTP method may trigger the handler.

-Any additional keys/values are provided when the named function is called.
-These keys can be used to configure the handler's behaviour.
-For example, the `staticFiles` handler requires a "documentRoot" key to configure the directory containing local static files.
+A group of handlers consists of an optional "baseURI", an optional "handler", and a required array of "children" whose value must be [[String:Any]].
+Each of the children in this array can in turn express either simple route handlers or further groups of routes.
+The optional "handler" function will be executed before the final request handler.
+Multiple handlers can be chained in this manner, some running earlier to set up certain state or to screen the incomming requests.
+Handlers used in this manner should call `response.next()` to indicate that the handler has finished executing and the next one can be called.
+If there are no further handlers then the request will be completed.
+If an intermediate handler determines that the request should go no futher, it can call `response.completed()` and no futher handlers will be executed.

 Perfect comes with request handlers that take care of various common tasks such as redirecting clients or serving static, on-disk files.
 The following example defines a server which listens on port 8080 and has two handlers, one of which serves static files while the other redirects clients to a new URL.